The Complete Guide to Garden Hose Fittings

 How to Connect More Than One Hose to a Tap

 2, 3 and 4 way tap connectors are available so you can connect more than one hose.
 This is useful if for instance you want to feed more than one sprinkler or drip feed system for plants.
-Note that flow will be divided if you feed more than one hose.
+Note that flow from each outlet will be reduced if you feed more than one hose.

 Multiway Outlet Tap Connectors